Efficient MPC for Emergency Evasive Maneuvers, Part I: Hybridization of the Nonlinear Problem: Introduction

 \section{Introduction}

 \IEEEPARstart{M}{odel} predictive control (MPC) has become increasingly popular in automated driving research over the past few decades~\cite{Stano2022}.
-This is mainly due to its capability to structurally handle constraints, as well as its ability to adapt to the system by performing controller synthesis in a rolling-horizon optimization-based manner.
+This is mainly due to its capability to handle constraints and its ability to adapt to the system by performing controller synthesis in a rolling-horizon optimization-based manner.
+However, high computation loads remain a major obstacle towards real-time implementation of MPC for higher levels of automation.
+In particular, Level 4 and Level 5 of automation defined by the Society of Automated Engineers (SAE)~\cite{SAE} must be able to handle hazardous scenarios without any intervention from the human driver.
+Clearly, in such critical situations, sub-optimal but computationally rapid responses are more valuable than optimal responses obtained after long computations.
+Thus, improving the computational efficiency of MPC in critical scenarios remains a crucial challenge.

-Several lines of research have focused on handling the effects of vehicle nonlinearities arising, e.g.,\ during critical maneuvers like emergency braking, evasive maneuvers, drifting and so on.
-Handling such nonlinear vehicle dynamics is a significant source of computational burden in MPC, which is a major obstacle towards real-time applicability of MPC for high levels of automation defined by the Society of Automated Engineers (SAE)~\cite{SAE}.
-In particular, in Level 4 and Level 5 of automation, hazardous scenarios need to be automatically handled without any intervention from a human driver.
-Thus, improving the computational efficiency of MPC in critical scenarios remains an important research challenge.
-Suggested approaches to increase computational efficiency include decoupling the lateral and longitudinal vehicle dynamics~\cite{Huang2020} or using ad-hoc kinematics and dynamics~\cite{Chowdhri2021}.
-Other research lines have also looked at the effect of model fidelity on control in limits of friction~\cite{Subosits2021} or around drift equilibria~\cite{Patterson2021}.
+Several lines of research have been investigated to deal with this challenge: suggested approaches to increase computational efficiency include decoupling the lateral and longitudinal vehicle dynamics~\cite{Huang2020} or using ad-hoc kinematics and dynamics~\cite{Chowdhri2021}.
+Partly-related research lines have looked at how model fidelity affects the control performance during critical maneuvers in limits of friction~\cite{Subosits2021} or around drift equilibria~\cite{Patterson2021}.

-Another research direction has been solving the nonlinear optimization problem in a more efficient manner e.g., via new numerical solution algorithms~\cite{Guo2020} or offline explicit solution of the nonlinear MPC problem~\cite{Metzler2021}.
-Nevertheless, Tavernini~et~al.~\cite{Tavernini2019} demonstrated that the explicit MPC approach does not yield significant computational improvements.
-Adaptive weights, adaptive prediction horizon length~\cite{Oh2022} or non-uniform sampling times~\cite{Brudigam2023} have also been examined; for instance, Wurts~et~al.~\cite{Wurts2022} argue that varying sampling times can increase the computational burden due to the resulting change in integration points in the prediction horizon.
+Another line of research has been studying computationally more efficient solutions to the nonlinear optimization problem e.g., via new numerical algorithms~\cite{Guo2020} or offline explicit solutions~\cite{Metzler2021}.
+Nevertheless, Tavernini~et~al.~\cite{Tavernini2019} demonstrated that the offline explicit MPC approach does not yield significant computational improvements.
+Adaptive weights, adaptive prediction horizon~\cite{Oh2022} or adaptive sampling times~\cite{Brudigam2023} have also been examined, which can sometimes improve computational efficiency although Wurts~et~al.~\cite{Wurts2022} argue that varying sampling times can increase the computational burden due to the resulting change in integration points in the prediction horizon.